XccelerateOrg/FTWD_Web_Day_02/README.md

   - [ ] Go slow.
 Do one thing at a time.
 You got this :muscle:

 ## What is one thing that I learned from doing this project? :books:
+- Revised basic Gridterminologies and float concepts
+- How to make a pill-shaped button
 (Fill whatever you would like here!)